mucsci-students/2025fa-420-TheBlackHatters/README.md

 # Course Constraint Scheduler Companion

 This is a tool built for the Course Constraint Scheduler that allows you to run the Scheduler, create and modify configuration files, and manage output files completely in the command line or a graphical interface.
+It also features AI to allow users to edit configurations with natural language.

 ## Installation Instructions